theRealAph/ScopeLocals/README.md

 given the low cost of forking virtual threads, inheritable.
 Because these ideal per-thread variables are immutable, their data can be easily shared by child threads, rather than copied to child threads.

+It would also be better if the extent of these variables was strongly and robustly bounded.
+If it were so, you could open some resource, share it as context with callees and other threads, and on return close that resource.
+You could be certain that all users would have finished whatever they needed to do, so closing the shared resource would be safe.

 Thread-local variables were the 90s realization of per-thread variables; we need a better realization of per-thread variables for the modern era.

 ## Description

-An extent local variable is a per-thread variable that allows context to be set in a caller and read by callees.
-Unlike a thread-local variable, an extent local variable is immutable: there is no `set()` method.
+An extent-local variable is a per-thread variable that allows context to be set in a caller and read by callees.
+Unlike a thread-local variable, an extent-local variable is immutable: there is no `set()` method.
 Context can be anything from a business object to an instance of a system-wide logger.

-The term extent local derives from the idea of an extent in the Java Virtual Machine.
-The JVM specification describes an extent as follows:
+The term _extent local_ derives from the idea of an extent in the Java Virtual Machine.
+The JVM specification describes an _extent_ as follows:

 "It is often useful to describe the situation where, in a given thread, a given method m1 invokes a method m2, which invokes a method